Documentation/Orra Press

 5. Classic

 The workhorse.
 A feedforward VCA with stereo-linked peak detection, soft-knee static curve, and standard attack / release envelope following.
 Use Classic for glue on busses, general-purpose track compression, or as the second stage of a fast-then-slow chain.
-Its behaviour is predictable and transparent — dial it in and it stays there.
+Its behavior is predictable and transparent - dial it in and it stays there.
+In normal mode it carries only a small constant oversampling pad; engage LIVE for a truly zero-latency tracking chain.

 ControlRangePurpose